huangkatherine7/vuzix-dev/README.md

 Clone the repository.
 Then, in Finder, double click on `SampleApp.xcodeproj` to open the project in Xcode.
 Connect your iPhone via USB to develop (make sure iPhone is set in Developer Mode).
 Upon opening the app, it will automatically pair with your Vuzix.

 # Applications
+Click the "Create Hello World" button to start listening.

+# Dev Notes
+Focus on synchronous instant execution tasks (ie. llm queries good, locally hosted timer bad) so I don't have to deal with multithread.

+## LLM Queries
+Ask any natural language query.
+For example: `Tell me a joke about cats`.

 ## Simple Timer